AMZNG1/Animated-Crypto-Decentralized-Platform/README.md

-Project : Animated  Crypto Network (decentralized) Platform  - (application) GUI
+Project : Animated  Crypto Network (decentralized) Platform  - (Application) GUI

-Mission - Create Powerful Animated Blockchain Platform for individuals, who  values and have great passion and love  The Animated  Reality, Dimenson or Universe.
+Mission : Create Powerful Animated Blockchain Platform for individuals, who  values and have great passion and love  The Animated  Reality, Dimenson or Universe.